Impact Image

 3

 Required MSCJ courses will be offered in a rotation during the summer semesters.
-Students enrolled in the LMU JD-MSCJ Dual Degree program have five years to complete the MSCJ portion of the coursework to complete the program.
-Dual degree students must consult with their advisor prior to registering for courses.
+Students enrolled in the LMU JD-MSCJ Combined Degree program have five years to complete the MSCJ portion of the coursework to complete the program.
+Combined degree students must consult with their advisor prior to registering for courses.

 Program Notes